Permitted Development Rights In The UK

 Does Permitted Development require a Flood Risk Assessment?

-The approach applied to each development can be different due environmental conditions, flood zone, type of development, and local policy.
+The approach applied to each development can be different due to environmental conditions, flood zones, the type of development, and local policy.

-This reinforces why it is important to work with a specialist to make sure you have the right Flood Risk Assessment specific to your development!
+This reinforces the importance of working with a specialist to ensure the right Flood Risk Assessment for your development!

 Read More about different Permitted Development types and the requirements of flood risk below.